ansys/pymapdl/doc/ansys_write_archive.rst

 Write VTK Unstructured Grid as an ANSYS Archive
 ===============================================
-Unstructured grids generated using VTK can be converted to ANSYS APDL archive files and loaded into any version of ANSYS using ``pyansys.WriteArchive``.
+Unstructured grids generated using VTK can be converted to ANSYS APDL archive files and loaded into any version of ANSYS using ``pyansys.save_as_archive``.
 The following example using the built-in archive file demonstrates this capability.

 .. code:: python